Scaling limit of trees with vertices of fixed degrees and heights: Introduction

-\item[\optionaldesc{$(\mathsf{Lim}_{\neq})$}{hyp:splitatomes}] For every $\e>0$ there exists $\delta(\e)>0$ such that for every $n>0$, $i, i'$ with $\e n <i,i'<(1-\e ) n$, such that $d^n_{i,1}>\e D_i^n$ and $d^n_{i',1}>\e D_{i'}^n$ we either have $i=i'$ or $|i-i'|>\delta(\e) n$. \end{description} \end{mdframed} } We require the technical condition \ref{hyp:splitatomes} because the merging rate behaves really differently if vertices of large degree are at the same height or not.
+\item[\optionaldesc{$(\mathsf{Lim}_{\neq})$}{hyp:splitatomes}] For every $\e>0$ there exists $\delta(\e)>0$ such that for every $n>0$, $i, i'$ with $\e n <i,i'<(1-\e ) n${,} $d^n_{i,1}>\e D_i^n$ and $d^n_{i',1}>\e D_{i'}^n$ we either have $i=i'$ or $|i-i'|>\delta(\e) n$. \end{description} \end{mdframed} } We require the technical condition \ref{hyp:splitatomes} because the merging rate behaves really differently {depending on whether} vertices of large degree are at the same height or not.
 Morally, we use \ref{hyp:splitatomes} to ensure that in the limit tree vertices of large degree that are at the same height correspond to vertices at the same height in $\T^n$.

 Lastly, while the previous assumptions are sufficient to prove the convergence of the distances between random vertices, we want the following tightness assumption to ensure that the limit space is well defined: